 Getting bored of the ‘same, same’ feel when it comes to hotels and hostels?
-Then this article is most definitely for you with 10 weird places to stay listed from around the world.
+Then this article is most definitely for you with 10 weird and wonderful places to stay listed from around the world.
 It features capsules, pods and wigwams and just about everything in-between.

-TOP 10 Weird Places to stay!
+10 Weird & Wonderful Places to stay!

-Wigwam Motel – Holbrook, Arizona
+Wigwam Motel – Holbrook, USA

 Medieval Hotel Dětenice – Prague, Czech Republic

 All the rooms in this hotel have a medieval feel and are a lot more interesting than a boring chain hotel.
 Most of the furniture is made of wood and there’s a rustic, middle-ages feel to the place.
-Rooms are lit bycandle-light and there is even a medieval banquet and entertainment laid on for guests.
+Rooms are lit by candle-light and there is even a medieval banquet and entertainment laid on for guests.

-Palacio de Sal- Colchani, Bolivia
+Palacio de Sal – Colchani, Bolivia

 Das Parkhotel – Ottensheim, Austria

 Most people think of sewage pipes as being dirty and unhygienic, but one person decided to turn several of them into a hotel.
 Each drainpipe contains a double bed and storage space.
 Bathrooms, a cafeteria and a bar are located nearby so you have everything at your disposal.
-What’s more you only have to pay as much as you think your stay is worth.
+What’s more, you only have to pay as much as you think your stay is worth.

-9hours – Kyoto, Japan
+9hours – Japan

 Can Sleep – Lake Skanderborg, Denmark